cocos/cocos-docs/en/components/videoplayer.md

 });
 ```

-Likewise, you can also register `meta-loaded`, `clicked`, `playing` events, and the parameters of the callback function for these events are consistent with the `read-to-play` parameters.
+Likewise, you can also register `meta-loaded`, `clicked`, `playing` events, and the parameters of the callback function for these events are consistent with the `ready-to-play` parameters.

 About VideoPlayer events, please refer to [VideoPlayer API](../../../api/en/classes/VideoPlayer.html) for details.

+**Note**：Since the VideoPlayer is a special component, it cannot listen to Touch on Node with the Mouse event.

 ## How to display a UI upon a video